Lab 08 - Manage Virtual Machines

 1. Use the icon (top right) to launch a Cloud Shell session.
 Alternately, navigate directly to https://shell.azure.com.

 2. Be sure to select PowerShell.
-If necessary, use the Show advanced settings and configure the shell storage.
+If necessary, configure the shell storage.

 3. Run the following command to create a virtual machine.
 When prompted, provide a username and password for the VM.
 While you wait check out the New-AzVM command reference for all the parameters associated with creating a virtual machine.